Azure/azure-dev/templates/starter/bicep/README.md

 ### Host configuration

-For `appservice` and `function`, the following host configuration options are often modified:
+For `appservice`, the following host configuration options are often modified:

 - Language runtime version
 - Exposed port from the running container (if running a web service)